arvo-health/kit/README.md

 ## Features

-- **Validation**: Simplify struct validation with a centralized system that generates localized, detailed error messages using the `validator` package.
+- **Validation**: Simplify struct validation with a centralized system that generates localized (pt_br), detailed error messages using the `validator` package.
+It is a wrapper around the `go-playground/validator` library
 - **Error Handling**: Standardize application error responses with the `responseerror` package, enabling structured, reusable error handling.
 - **Fiber Integration**: Seamlessly integrate error handling and logging into your Fiber-based applications.
 - **Structured Logging**: Leverage JSON-based, context-rich logging with the `logger` package.